GekoCloud/gekocloud-console/CONTRIBUTING.md

   * [JavaScript Styleguide](#javascript-styleguide)

 ## Code of Conduct
-All members of the Geko Cloud community must abide by [Code of Conduct](docs/code-of-conduct.md).
+All members of the Smartkube community must abide by [Code of Conduct](docs/code-of-conduct.md).
 Only by respecting each other can we develop a productive, collaborative community.

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for Geko Cloud Console.
+This section guides you through submitting a bug report for Smartkube Console.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 When you are creating a bug report, please fill out [the required template](https://github.com/kubesphere/console/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.